 Control your bicycle.

 Always yield trail.

 Never spook animals.

 We maintain an open and healthy relationship with all other trail users.
-We don’t own trails.
-We are simply their caretakers and we want to be respectful of others who enjoy different sports but have a similar charge.
+We don’t own the trails.
+We are simply caretakers and we want to be respectful of the land and other users who enjoy different activities on the trails.

 To this end here are a few more guidelines for Mountain Bike use on trails:

 - Assume you are not seen nor heard….call out when coming upon other trail users so as not to startle them

 - If trail is damaged/hazardous, mark it & contact FVMBA …. ignoring it could hurt others

 - Be respectful & kind to other users in other sports…. they have a right to be here too

 - Don’t assume dogs on the trail will move out of your way…. you can hurt them